NEW TRAINING PACKAGE

 Training and Assessment

 Your training will occur on campus and within the workplace.
 The work placement can be arranged by the College, or you may be able to nominate your own workplace (subject to approval).
-If the College is arranging your work placement, we will endeavour to find a workplace which is close to your campus (subject to availability).
+If the College is arranging your work placement, we will endeavour to find a workplace that is close to your campus (subject to availability).

 - Support services